-Hamaspik Medicare Choice must end your membership in the plan if any of the following happen:
+Hamaspik Medicare Select must end your membership in the plan if any of the following happen:

 - If you no longer have Medicare Part A and Part B - If you are no longer eligible for Medicaid.
 As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid.
-If you no longer qualify for Medicaid, you will be required to disenroll from Hamaspik Medicare Choice. - If you move out of our service area - If you are away from our service area for more than thirty (30) days.